xcuadrado/api/scope_of_work_integration.md

 ### Build a webservice

 1. Setup a sample shopsystem, where you will deploy the the code.
 This shopsystem needs to stay online/live for as long as you work together with EASYMARKETING.
 Please note we can not do this, as we have no expertise with your shopsystem.
-We will only test the API calls make sure they are properly implemented.
+We will test the API against this shopsystem.
+2. Send us instructions how we can log into the shopsystem.
+Provide us an admin user and admin password to do so.
-2. Integrate the specifications from this document.
+3. Integrate the specifications from this document.
-3. Test your setup via our developer account: User `dev@easymarketing.de`, Password: `dev@easymarketing.de`
+4. Test your setup via our developer account: User `dev@easymarketing.de`, Password: `dev@easymarketing.de`
-4. Make sure the API setup returns no errors.
+5. Make sure the API setup returns no errors.
-5. Wait for us to confirm the integrity of the webservice.
+6. Wait for us to confirm the integrity of the webservice.
-6. We will then proceed and start a live implementation with one of our customers.
+7. We will then proceed and start a live implementation with one of our customers.
 Please suggest us a possible prospect of your choice.

 ### Build a UI in your backend